 Like most book lovers, I’ve dreamed of being part of the perfect book club.
 Five to ten people sprawl out in leather club chairs, glasses of wine within arms reach.
 Everyone has their copy of the book—Ferrante’s My Brilliant Friend or Kazuo Ishiguro’s The Buried Giant—with notes pencilled in the margins.
 We meet regularly.
 Over time a bond forms between members.
 The book club becomes an essential part of our lives.
-We grow old, friends forever—like Harry, Hermione and Ron.
+We grow old, friends forever.

 I’ve never been part of a book club like that.
 I’ve never met anyone in a book club like that.
 Like unicorns and spacious NYC apartments (as seen on TV), they are the stuff of myths and legends.
 Most of the book clubs I’ve been a member of go strong for six months to a year before they start to fade.
 People stop reading the books.
 Schedules don’t coordinate.
 Personalities clash.
 The reality is that even the best book club needs a reboot now and then.
 Here are some ideas on how to reset yours.

 You’re here to talk about books and share your love of reading, not find your soulmate or recreate the Algonquin Round Table.
 Don’t set the bar too high.
 If no one is finishing the book, choose a novella or short story for the next meeting.
 If you can’t keep the group on track for the full hour, spend 30 minutes discussing and 30 minutes socializing.
 Then try to increase the discussion time by 10 minutes at the next meeting.

 I love sending out email invitations.
 Websites like Paperless Post have a huge selection (including some for free).
 They also let you send reminders and track who is attending.
 A little bit of formality helps get everyone’s head in the game.